Section 6: Programme Progression and Award

 6.1b University Progression and Award Regulations

-The criteria for progression/award are determined by the University’s regulations set out in the Rules for Award, as well as by individual programme rules set out in the programme specification.
+The criteria for progression/award are determined by the University’s regulations set out in the Academic Regulations, as well as by individual programme rules set out in the programme specification.

 6.1c Ad Hoc and Ad Personam Programmes